-Training and Policy Audit:
+9. Training and Policy Audit:

-8.1 Ensure that all users are trained on how to use Google Workspace securely.
+9.1 Ensure that all users are trained on how to use Google Workspace securely.

-Training is an essential part of ensuring that users can use Google Workspace safely.
+Training is an essential part of ensuring that students and teachers can use Google Workspace safely.
 While GAT Labs do not provide user training, with GAT Flow used in the onboarding process, the user environment can be extensively prepared for each new user.